dansand/materialTransformations/README.md

 ## Material graphs

 A more structured way to represent a series of material transitions is through a directed graph.
 In such a graph, nodes represent different material types, edges (directed) represent all possible transitions that could occur.
-We then need to attach conditions to those edges, and then be able to query the graph for any particle, to determine if a material transition should take place.

 The main advantage of this approach is simply that it provides a uniform way to store and access our material model.
 Depending on the complexity of the material model, it may also provide a clearer way of writing the conditions for material transition.